mikeljaspe/mfn-web-framework/README.md

     <li>NOTE</li>
     <p>Database Manipulation is very easy just use the procedural way and instead of creating new connection everytime just add connect() functions on the syntax and add mysqli_close(connect()); in the end</p>
 </ol>
+<h4>Notice</h4>
+<p>We will update this project and add more guides and hope you will enjoy using this PHP Framework.
+We will be glad if you are willing to contribute to this framework development, help us improve this framework!</p>
 <p>
 You can use MFN Portable Web Server for hassle free web development.<br>
 MFN Web Server packed with latest Nginx, PHP7, MariaDB and phpMyAdmin version<br>